ulysesrico33/az-900-exam/README.md

 # Overview

-This az 900 exam repo doesn't include code, but shows the strategy I followed to pass it.
+- This az 900 exam repo doesn't include code, but shows the strategy I followed to pass it.
+- Date when I know I had to do exam : Oct 17th 2022
+- Date of exam : Dec 17th 2022 :)

 # Strategy